TJCoding/Image-Colour-Transfer-Processing-Executable/README.md

 ![Composite of Seaside Image: Inputs and Outputs](Documents/Images/Seaside_composite.jpg?raw=true)

 The executable in this repository implements the processing represented by the source code and documentation under the heading ‘Further Enhanced Image-Colour-Transfer’ in the following repository https://github.com/TJCoding/Enhanced-Image-Colour-Transfer#further-enhanced-image-colour-transfer.
-It has been presented here4 separately from the source code and technical support details to make it accessible to less experienced users.
+It has been presented here separately from the source code and technical support details to make it accessible to less experienced users.

 #
 #